wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 to the LLC, since a M state line in the L1 indicates that all caches on the path from the L1 to the LLC must have already acquired exclusive permission of the line, eliminating the need for the LLC to query its directory and sends downgrade requests to upper levels caches that are not on the path.
+This instruction is used when the cache line of a freed object is expected to be reused shortly before the line is evicted from the cache hierarchy.
+In this case, not invalidating the line would be a merit, since otherwise we may have to fetch the line from the memory on next access in the near future.